Jobeyobey/the-boardgame-companion/README.md

     - 'Loading...' when searching, to prevent user refreshing
     - User is currently never auto-logged-out
     - 'Cancel Request' on friend page border
+- Allow import of collection from BGG
+    - ...
+Not sure yet

 ## Bibliography